charles-bucher/Multi-Tier-App-Troubleshooting-Playground/README.md

 ---

-## 📄 License
+##  License

 MIT License - see [LICENSE](LICENSE) file for details

 ---

 **About:** Hands-on AWS CloudOps lab simulating multi-tier web application deployment, monitoring, and troubleshooting.
-Focused on incident response, operational excellence, and building real-world cloud support skills in a safe
+Focused on incident response, operational excellence, and building real-world cloud support skills in a safe training environment.